Executive Director and President Mike Neil

 Chaplain Mark Hoeffner

-Chaplain Mark Hoeffner has been married to his wife Janell for 34 years.
-Mark has a long history of pastoring CB (Conservative Baptist) churches after graduating from Western Conservative Baptist Seminary.
-He is currently the Executive Director of CB Northwest, the regional office covering Oregon, Idaho, Washington, and Alaska.
+Chaplain Hoeffner has been married to his wife Janell for 35 years.
+Mark has a long history of serving as a pastor in the Conservative Baptist churches after graduating from Western Conservative Baptist Seminary.
+He is retired from the Executive Director of CB Northwest, the regional office covering Oregon, Idaho, Washington, and Alaska.
 Their offices are located in Portland, Oregon.
 Mark and his wife have one biological daughter and have adopted six special needs kids.
-Mark is currently the Teaching Elder at Grace Church in White Salmon along with his role at CB Northwest.
+Mark is currently the Teaching Elder at Grace Church in White Salmon.

 Email Chaplain Hoeffner: email@example.com